UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 # Using information from this chapter

 The major part of this chapter is a guide to every significant rendering pass in Unreal.
 You don't have to read the entire thing.
-Treat it more as a handbook, which you use to understand the output of the ["Stat GPU" command]({{ site.baseurl }}{% link book/measuring-performance.md %}) or with [GPU Visualizer]({{ site.baseurl }}{% link book/profiling/gpu-visualizer.md %}).
+Treat it more as a handbook, which you use to understand the output of the ["Stat GPU" command]({{ site.baseurl }}{% link book/process/measuring-performance.md %}) or with [GPU Visualizer]({{ site.baseurl }}{% link book/profiling/gpu-visualizer.md %}).
 Both of them show you the cost of each rendering pass.
 This allows you to precisely locate issues in a scene, like too many shadowed lights or too many translucent materials.

 This chapter also provides extensive information about dependencies of each pass.
 It allows you to address the most probable sources of trouble first.
 Much of this information was gathered by reading the engine's source code and from practical tests.
 Be aware of potential mistakes here.
 Sources are provided in the footnotes, so you can fact-check it yourself.

-## Optimizing

-This chapter contains also a lot of optimization advice, to help you fix a bottleneck once you locate it.
-How would you approach optimization?
-In general, it's a good practice to _hide or disable_ the suspected cause of a problem.
-It will allow you to instantly check if your predictions were right, by looking at the change in miliseconds per frame.

-There are several ways of doing this.
-You can hide a whole category of objects or effects.
-Press `[~]` in the viewport when __Playing in Editor__ and type `show`.
-This should propose a list of auto-completions, which you can browse with up and down arrows.
-Select a command and press `[Enter]`.
-Frequently used `show` commands include:
-* `show DirectionalLights`
-* `show DirectLighting`
-* `show InstancedGrass`, `InstancedFoliage`
-* `show InstancedStaticMeshes`,
-* `show Landscape`
-* `show PostProcessing`
-* `show ScreenSpaceReflections`
-* `show StaticMeshes`
-* `show Translucency`
-* `show VolumetricLightmap` (since UE 4.18)

-{% include figure image_path="/assets/images/cmd_show.jpg" alt="" caption="__Figure:__ Entering a command in Unreal Engine" %}

-Another way is to prevent individual objects from being displayed in game.
-Select one or multiple objects, then go to __Properties → Rendering__ and check __Actor Hidden in Game__.
-You can do it also when playing the game in editor.
-Press `[F8]` to __Eject__ from a running game, select objects in __Outliner__ instead of the viewport and change the setting.
-Then return to the game by pressing `F8` in the viewport again.

 # Guide to passes and categories